testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/update-elements.md

 ---

 ---
 When you update the structure of your iOS application, you will need to update the corresponding elements in your automated test project in Testsigma too.
-In this document, we will discuss how to do that using Testsigma’s Recorder.
+In this document, we will discuss how to do that using Test Recorder.

 &emsp;

 ---
 ##**Pre-requisites:**
-You should already know [how to capture elements using Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).
+You should already know [how to capture elements using Test Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).

 &emsp;

 ---
-##**How to update an element via Testsigma’s Recorder:**
+##**How to update an element via Test Recorder:**
-1. Create a Test Case using Testsigma’s Recorder in your iOS Project.
+1. Create a Test Case using Test Recorder in your iOS Project.

-2. On the Recorder UI, hover over the step that has the element you want to edit.
-The elements appear in green on the Testsigma Mobile Inspector UI:
+2. On the Test Recorder UI, hover over the step that has the element you want to edit.
+The elements appear in green on the Testsigma Mobile Test Recorder UI:

 ![Highlighted example elements in Testsigma Recorder for iOS](https://docs.testsigma.com/images/update-elements/highlighted-example-elements-ios-testsigma-mobile-inspector.png)